-- a) Advances and other deposits primarily comprises of receivables in the form of custom duty credit entitlement, service tax and other advances given in the ordinary course of business. - b) Includes withholding taxes recoverable from the Department of Income-tax for which the Company has filed tax returns for refund.
+- Advances and other deposits primarily comprises of receivables in the form of deposits, service tax and other advances given in the ordinary course of business. - b) Includes withholding taxes recoverable from the Department of Income-tax for which the Company has filed tax returns for refund.
 The Company expects to realize such refund of withholding taxes within the next 12 months.